 Director of Vocal Studies

-Raquel Román-Rodriguez, Director of Vocal Studies, teaches Applied Voice, Survey of Western Vocal Literature, and directs both Concert Choir and Chamber Singers.
+Raquel Román-Rodriguez, Applied Voice Lessons Instructor, currently teaches Applied Voice lessons at NDC.
+Raquel has previously taught Survey of Western Vocal Literature, and was the Director for both the Concert Choir, Chamber Singers, and Vox Superior.
 She holds a Masters of Music in Vocal Performance from the Cleveland Institute of Music and a BA in Music – Vocal Performance from Avila University in Kansas City, Missouri.

 As a voice teacher, Raquel is a pedagogy-nerd with a passion for cross-training vocal styles.
 Her teaching philosophy is grounded in fostering a positive-reinforcement filled environment for students to unlock their true vocal potential.
 Her students have been accepted to prestigious programs around the US and Europe, including University of the Arts, HMDK Stuttgart, Baldwin Wallace University, DePaul University, Belmont University, NYU, Oberlin College, University of Michigan, and more.
 She is a member of the National Association of Teachers of Singing and the American Choral Directors Association.